bbagshawAPFHC/MInERVA/README.md

 ## Contact

-For any questions or issues, please open an issue on GitHub or contact [your-email@example.com].
+For any questions or concerns, please request good vibes on facebook or something, idk.